Optically trapped exciton-polariton condensates in a perovskite microcavity: Results

 \section{Results}

-Our monocrystalline CsPbBr$_3$ microwire sample of predefined diameter and height was created by microfluidic-assisted crystallization (for more details see Ref.~\cite{Kedziora2024}).
-The perovskites were first deposited on 6.5 pairs of SiO$_{2}$/TiO$_{2}$ DBRs and after crystallization covered with 10.5 pairs of Si$_{3}$N$_{4}$/SiO$_{2}$ DBRs at low temperature [see Fig.~\ref{fig:sample}] to obtain microcavity confinement with a photon stopband centered at 535 nm.
+Our monocrystalline CsPbBr$_3$ microwire sample of predefined diameter and height was created by microfluidic assisted crystallization (for more details see Ref.~\cite{Kedziora2024}).
+The perovskites were first deposited on 6.5 pairs of SiO$_{2}$/TiO$_{2}$ DBRs and after crystallization covered with 10.5 pairs of Si$_{3}$N$_{4}$/SiO$_{2}$ DBRs at low temperature [see \textbf{Figure~\ref{fig:sample}}] to obtain microcavity confinement with a photon stopband centered at 535 nm.
 The low-temperature layers deposition (about 370~K) ensures that the perovskite structure is not disturbed, which allows to keep low the number of defects, increasing the optical quality of the structure.
 Even though the fabrication method of the LHP cavity is different, the final structure is similar to that described in Ref.~\cite{Feng_SciAdv2021}.

 A picosecond pulsed laser beam of $\lambda = 435.9$~nm was used to nonresonantly pump the sample at large excitation densities.
-The ring-shaped optical trap was realized using an 1$^\circ$ axicon lens and 1~mm spatial aperture with an obstruction thickness of 850 $\mu$m was used to eliminate residual light inside trap and provide a ring of small thickness (sub-micrometer in our case) [see Fig.~\ref{fig:setup}(b)].
+The ring-shaped optical trap was realized using an 1$^\circ$ axicon lens and 1~mm spatial aperture with an obstruction thickness of 850 $\mu$m was used to eliminate residual light inside the trap and provide a ring of small thickness (sub-micrometer in our case) [see Figure~\ref{fig:setup}\textbf{b}].
 The profile of the pump can be described approximately by an annular Gaussian function,

 of radius $R$ and thickness $\sigma$.
 Here, $r = |\mathbf{r}|$ where $\mathbf{r}=(x,y)$ is the cavity in-plane coordinate.
-Importantly, the experimental configuration does not impart any angular momenta on the beam, and the polarization of excitation laser was vertical, the same as collected signal.
-Below threshold, the spatial photoluminescence (PL) pattern is mostly within the pump circumference and has a wider spread indicating exciton and polariton diffusion from the pumped region as seen in Fig.~\ref{fig:setup}(c).
+Importantly, the experimental configuration does not impart any angular momenta on the beam, and the polarization of the excitation laser was vertical, i.e. aligned with the short axis of the wire, and the same polarization was used for the collected signal.
+When pumped below threshold, the spatial photoluminescence (PL) pattern forms a slightly smaller ring with respect to the pump circumference and has a wider spread indicating exciton reservoir diffusion from the pumped region as seen in \textbf{Figure~\ref{fig:setup}\textbf{c}} [more details in \textbf{Figure S4} in SI].
+When pumped above the condensation threshold, the in-plane coherence of the polariton condensate extends to a size defined by the geometry of the optical trap.
+The energy of the selected state is determined by a balance of gain and loss dictated by the pump~\cite{Nalitov2019, Askitopoulos2015, Cristofolini2013} and sample parameters, including the LHP exciton-photon detuning.